//blog · opinionOPINION

 What Fair AI Pricing Looks Like

-I'm not saying we're perfect or that our model is the only right way.
-But I am saying: you shouldn't be penalized for success.
+You shouldn't be penalized for success.
 Predictable pricing matters.
-If your store doubles in size, your support costs should be... well, roughly predictable.
-Not suddenly 10x.
+If your store doubles in size, your support costs should be predictable — not suddenly 10×.

 The Hidden Costs Nobody Talks About